TheAngryDragon/DragonCraftLauncher/README.md

 ## Forking/Redistributing/Custom builds policy
 We keep Launcher open source because we think it's important to be able to see the source code for a project like this, and we do so using the Apache license.

-The license gives you access to the source MultiMC is build from, but:
+The license gives you access to the source DragonCraft is build from, but:
 - Not the name, logo and other branding.
 - Not the API tokens required to talk to services the launcher depends on.

-Because of the nature of the agreements required to interact with the Microsoft identity platform, it's impossible for us to continue allowing everyone to build the code as 'MultiMC'.
+Because of the nature of the agreements required to interact with the Microsoft identity platform, it's impossible for us to continue allowing everyone to build the code as 'DragonCraft'.
 The source code has been debranded and now builds as `DevLauncher` by default.

 You must provide your own branding if you want to distribute your own builds.